gizattos/wine_classification/README.md

 # wine_classification
-Using random forest to classificate de quality of wine
+Using random forest to classify the quality of wine